nden/jwst/docs/getting_started/faq.rst

 Is it possible to run a pipeline stage, but skip one or some of the steps in that Pipeline?
 -------------------------------------------------------------------------------------------

-The general answer is yes, steps can be
+The general answer is yes, steps can be skipped in a pipeline.
+The caveat is that some steps expect or require a previous step to have been run, and therefore won't run unless that previous step has been run.
+For example `resample` requires that the `assign_wcs` step has already been run.

+For directions on how to skip a pipeline step when running in Python, see :ref:`here<skip_step_python>`.
+For the command line interface, see :ref:`here<skip_step_cli>`.

 General